vanshitkmehta/vanshitkmehta/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [mehtavansh77@gmail.com](mailto:mehtavansh77@gmail.com)
-* 🧠  I'm learning Three.js
+* 🧠  I'm getting better in Web Development
 * 🤝  I'm open to collaborating on Web Dev
 * ⚡  Apple had Steve Jobs then came Eric Bachman 🤣